adriancast/gulp-awesome-config-code-igniter/README.md

   `gulp server`

-* Optimize your images:
+* To optimize your images just put your images on the fixtures folder.
+Then use:

-To use this feature just put your images on the fixtures folder.
-If you are running `gulp` or `gulp server` will automatically optimize your images and copy them to the img folder.
+  `gulp image`